rejinnepal/The-Amazing-Sudoku/README.md

     GREY colour: It represents the box that had the numbers in since the beginning of the game.

-5. What do the different tabs do?
+5. What do the different buttons do?
---> These are the functions of the tabs:
+--> These are the functions of the buttons:
     Check My Game : It checks if the game played so far is correct or not.
 The boxes that are correct are white whereas the incorrect boxes are ****greenish****.
     Easy: It chooses the easy-level game and sets the sudoku board accordingly.
     Medium: It chooses the medium-level difficult game and sets the sudoku board accordingly.